Welcome to your future in smart, sustainable and resilient infrastructure!

 Let internationally-renowned faculty inspire you to excel, provide customized academic support and guide you to the next level of your career in civil engineering.

 The application process for the CEE STEM Scholars Program is currently open.
 Application deadline for entry into the Fall 2021 class is Wednesday, March 31, 2021.

 Join the Select Group of CEE STEM Scholars

 The National Science Foundation funded S-STEM project aims to contribute to the national need for well-trained civil engineers by supporting the recruitment, retention, and graduation of high achieving, students with demonstrated financial need.
 Over its five-year duration, the project will provide prestigious two-year scholarships to 24 undergraduate and 8 graduate (Masters) students at the University of Missouri.
 Scholars will pursue Bachelor or Master of Science degrees in Civil Engineering.

-During their first and second years, Undergraduate CEE STEM Scholars will receive comprehensive support in a set of eight required foundational courses, including calculus, basic sciences, and engineering analysis.
+Freshman applicants selected for the CEE STEM Scholars Program will be awarded a scholarship of $8,500 the first year.
+The scholarship will be renewed at $9,000 for their sophomore year subject to satisfactory performance in the program.
+This scholarship will be in addition to other financial aid provided by the University of Missouri Financial Aid Office.
+Scholarship recipients will additionally receive comprehensive academic support in eight foundational courses (termed Gateway 8) including calculus, basic sciences, and engineering analysis.
 The Missouri Department of Transportation, HDR Engineering, Inc., and Kiewit Construction will consider Scholars for possible internship, co-op, and job-shadowing opportunities to expand undergraduate students’ workforce training and experience.
 Scholars will receive additional institutional support during their junior and senior years.
 Optional research with faculty mentors will create opportunities for scholars to transition to University of Missouri graduate programs in civil engineering.